e2nIEE/pandapower/doc/gridequivalent/gridequivalent_example.rst

 |

 ..
 Note::
-    If you compare the resulting (x)ward-parameters between **pandapower** and **powerfactory**, you will see they are not the same.
+    If you compare the resulting (x)ward-parameters between **pandapower** and **PowerFactory**, you will see they are different.
-    This is because in "powerfactory" the admittance matrix is reconstructed according to a voltage sensitivity analysis, which is not open-source and leads to the difference.
+    This is because in **PowerFactory** the admittance matrix is reconstructed according to a voltage sensitivity analysis, which is not open-source and leads to the difference.